-6.34 The Board, by a majority of the total membership, will approve reject, or amend such findings, recommendation, and suggestions, if any, or will recommit the report to the same tribunal for hearing additional evidence and reconsidering its findings, recommendation, and suggestions, if any.
-Reasons for approval, rejection, or amendment of such findings, recommendation, or suggestions will be stated in writing and communicated to the accused.

-- Nontenured faculty members who are notified in accordance 6.35 with Section 6.8 that they will not be reappointed or who are notified in accordance with Section 6.23, 6.8, or 6.9 that the subsequent academic year will be the terminal year of appointment shall not be entitled to a statement of the reasons upon which the decision for such action is based.
+- The Board, by a majority of the total membership, will approve, reject, or amend such findings, recommendation, and suggestions, if any, or will recommit the report to the same tribunal for hearing additional evidence and reconsidering its findings, recommendation, and suggestions, if any.
+Reasons for approval, rejection, or amendment of such findings, recommendation, or suggestions will be stated in writing and communicated to the accused. - Nontenured faculty members who are notified in accordance 6.35 with Section 6.8 that they will not be reappointed or who are notified in accordance with Section 6.23, 6.8, or 6.9 that the subsequent academic year will be the terminal year of appointment shall not be entitled to a statement of the reasons upon which the decision for such action is based.
 No hearing to review such a decision shall be held unless the affected faculty member submits in writing to the chief administrative officer of the institution factual allegations that the decision to terminate was based upon the faculty member's exercise of rights guaranteed by the laws or Constitution of this State or the United States and requests an administrative hearing to review these allegations.
-Such allegations shall be heard under the same procedures as in the case of dismissal for cause, with the following exceptions: - the burden of proof is upon the affected faculty member to establish at such hearing that the decision in question was based on his exercise of rights guaranteed by the laws or Constitution of this State or the United States; - (2) the administration of the institution need not state the reasons for the questioned decision or offer evidence in support thereof unless the affected faculty member presents a prima facie case in support of his allegations. - 6.4 Any employee of any component institution of the System, including any member of the faculty or administration, who is placed on probation for or finally convicted of the illegal use, possession, or sale of a drug or narcotic, shall be dismissed as an employee, regardless of whether or not the illegal act that gave rise to the conviction was committed on the campus of one of the component institutions of the System. - 6.5 Any employee of any component institution of the System, including any member of the faculty or administration, who, acting either singly or in concert with others, obstructs or disrupts, by force or violence, any teaching, research, administrative, disciplinary, public service, or other activity authorized to be held or conducted on the campus of a component institution of the System, shall be subject to dismissal as an employee.
-As used in this subsection, the words "force or violence" include such acts as "stand-ins," "sit-ins," and "lie-ins," when such acts are in fact obstructive or disruptive of any of the authorized activities listed above.

-Every faculty member and employee is expected to obey all federal, state, and local laws, and particularly the three state statutes set out below.
+Such allegations shall be heard under the same procedures as in the case of dismissal for cause, with the following exceptions: - the burden of proof is upon the affected faculty member to establish at such hearing that the decision in question was based on his exercise of rights guaranteed by the laws or Constitution of this State or the United States; - the administration of the institution need not state the reasons for the questioned decision or offer evidence in support thereof unless the affected faculty member presents a prima facie case in support of his allegations. - Any employee of any component institution of the System, including any member of the faculty or administration, who is placed on probation for or finally convicted of the illegal use, possession, or sale of a drug or narcotic, shall be dismissed as an employee, regardless of whether or not the illegal act that gave rise to the conviction was committed on the campus of one of the component institutions of the System. - Any employee of any component institution of the System, including any member of the faculty or administration, who, acting either singly or in concert with others, obstructs or disrupts, by force or violence, any teaching, research, administrative, disciplinary, public service, any teaching, research, administrative, disciplinary, public service, any teaching, research, administrative, disciplinary, public service, any teaching authorized to be held or conducted on the campus of a component institution of the System, shall be subject to dismissal as an component institution of the System, shall be subject to dismissal as an component institution of the System, shall be subject to dismissal as an component activation of the System, shall be subject to dismissal as an include such acts as "stand-ins," "sit-ins," and "lie-ins," when such include such acts as "stand-ins," "sit-ins," and "lie-ins," when such itself above. - Every faculty member and employee is expected to obey all federal, state, and local laws, and particularly the three state statutes set out below.
 Any faculty member or employee who violates any provision of these three statutes is subject to dismissal as a faculty member or employee, notwithstanding any action by civil authorities on account of the violation: